 Can My Dog Get A Cold?

-Canine cough, also known as kennel cough, is a highly contagious and infectious disease of the dogs respiratory system.
+Canine cough, also known as kennel cough, is a highly contagious and infectious disease of the dog respiratory system.
 Caused by both a virus and bacteria, it affects the lungs, windpipe and voice box - it's considered equivalent to a human flu or cold.
-It's generally non-life threatening to most dogs, however, there are circumstances where secondary issues develop, extra treatment is required.
+It's generally non-life-threatening to most dogs, however, there are circumstances where secondary issues develop, extra treatment is required.